 - What are the top 5 services users have been accessing?

-Edugate can centrally consume anonymised statistics from the Raptor statistics collector (Raptor ICA), it can also consume realtime statistics from a URL containing data of of the form
+Edugate can centrally consume anonymised statistics from the Raptor statistics collector or directly from a Shibboleth audit log.

 Edugate metadata containing the metadata of all Edugate participants is published at http://edugate.heanet.ie, however, Edugate participants can customise the content of the metadata to include service providers that are non-members of Edugate, these are referred to as bilateral trusts (examples include; Google Apps, Office 365 or the participants own internal services).
 If it is expected that the identity provider solution will be used for non-Edugate services then the solution should be able to consume the customised metadata or allow for bilateral trusts to be established using the vendors solution.
 Vendor solutions should (ideally) be capable of consuming the Edugate metadata in an automated manner, otherwise frequent manual updates will be required.

 Edugate also provides an optional service that produces a Shibboleth attribute filter policy that can be consumed by Shibboleth based identity providers.
-While this feature is offered as an optional service, identity providers are obliged to keep their current attribute release policy up to date in the Edugate Resource Registry, so another consideration will be the ease of keeping the policy defined in the Edugate Resource Registry synchronised with the policy defined in the vendors solution (either manually or automatically).
+While this feature is offered as an optional service, identity providers are obliged to keep their current attribute release policy up to date in the Edugate Resource Registry, so another consideration will be the ease of keeping the policy defined in the Edugate Resource Registry synchronised with the policy defined in the vendors solution.